Set up a website for government campaigns

 - for further reading: ICO cookie compliance, PECR and GDPR

-Setting up a government campaign platform
+Setting up a page on the government “campaign platform”

 The government’s Campaign Platform offers communicators the opportunity to create secure, simple one-page campaign websites that are low or no cost.